BSB30120 – Certificate III in Business

 SMART & SKILLED INFORMATION

-Birrang has been awarded a contract under Smart and Skilled to deliver Certificate III in Business Administration in the Central West region.
+Birrang has been awarded a contract under Smart and Skilled to deliver Certificate III in Business in the Central West region.

 Eligibility and evidence requirements for government subsidised training